Soft turmeric cake with plums and lots of other spices. A delicious tea cake bound to make you happy! You can also make it with golden milk paste.

-- Mix together the flour, salt, baking powder and cinnamon.
+- Mix the flour, salt, baking powder, and spices in a bowl.

 - Melt the butter in a small pan.

-- Sieve the flour mixture over the egg mixture and fold in carefully.
+- Batter: In another bowl, whisk the eggs, sugar, and vanilla extract until pale and fluffy.
+Add the milk and incorporate.
+Sieve the flour mixture over the egg mixture and fold in carefully.
 Fold in the melted and slightly cooled butter as well.

-- Pour the batter over the plums in the cake form and bake for about 30 minutes or until the cake is set in the middle.
+- Bake: Pour the batter over the plums and bake for about 30-35 minutes or until the cake is set in the middle.

-- You can serve this as it is or with some whipped cream.
+- Serve the cake as it is or with whipped cream.